 Additionally, three (3) unbound hardcopies of the application and any supporting documentation must be submitted to OCTA by the application deadline.
-Please note, hardcopies of the supporting plans, drawings and/or specifications are to be in a minimum size of 11 x 17 inches.
+Please note, hardcopies of the supporting plans and/or drawings are to be in a minimum size of 11×17 inches.